Frequently asked questions

 What permissions are used after I connect Tradovate?

-The connection is used to read account-specific brokerage data needed for the dashboard and, when approved automation is enabled, to route strategy orders to the selected account.
+The connection is used to read account-specific brokerage data needed for the dashboard and, when automation is enabled, to route strategy orders to the selected account.
 Your broker platform remains the authoritative place to verify positions, balances, fills, and account status.

 Does connecting Tradovate automatically turn on live trading?